Hey Kids (Start Here)

 “Go back to sleep,” Newton whispers.
 “I’m giving you the day off tomorrow.”

 “Don’t flatter yourself,” Hermann replies.
-“After an eighteen-hour takedown experiment followed by an apparently sleepless night, I mandate that you take the day off tomorrow.
+“After an eighteen-hour takedown experiment followed by a sleepless night, I mandate that you take the day off tomorrow.
 For reasons of safety.”

 “Well, we can both get what we want,” Newton says, “because Pentecost emailed us about an hour ago.
-Barring any breach activity?
-We are to take the next three days off entirely.
+Barring any Breach activity?
+We get the next three days off.
 I’m not sure it’s a request.
-But, I figured that would be a great opportunity for you to finish your math and then hold my hand through the subsequent explanation.”
+But, I figured it’ll be a great opportunity for you to finish your math, then hold my hand through the subsequent explanation.”

 “I know.
 It’s brilliant.
 Working vacation!
 Or, technically speaking, just working.
 But on only one thing!
 Secretly!
 Not in the lab!
 It’ll be great.
 Let’s order take-out.
 Whose room?
 Mine or yours?
 I can do my laundry.
 And also clean.
 We could switch it up—”